 Why Brands Hesitate To Collaborate With The Influencers?

-As per the market studies, it is a precise observation that the customers only buy things based on reviews from the people they trust.
+As per the market studies, it is a precise observation that customers only buy things based on reviews from the people they trust.
 These influencers are the best medium for reaching a wide range of customers as they invest a lot of time in creating authentic content that helps them build a relationship of trust with their audience.

 How much are the brands investing globally?